bitnami/containers/bitnami/wordpress-nginx/README.md

 > NOTE: If you are pulling from a private containers registry, replace the image name with the full URL to the docker image.
 E.g.
 >
-> wordpress:
+> containers:
->  image: 'your-registry/wordpress:your-version'
+>   - image: 'your-registry/cluster-autoscaler:your-version'

 Launch the containers using: